exploreprojects2018/books/README.md

 # books
 The fast.ai deep learning library, lessons, and tutorials.

-Copyright 2017 onwards, Jeremy Howard.
-Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
-A copy of the License is provided in the LICENSE file in this repository.

-Current Status
-This is an alpha version.

 Most of the library is quite well tested since many students have used it to complete the Practical Deep Learning for Coders course.
 However it hasn't been widely used yet outside of the course, so you may find some missing features or rough edges.

 If you're interested in using the library in your own projects, we're happy to help support any bug fixes or feature additions you need—please use http://forums.fast.ai to discuss.